mrkajetanp/workload-processor/README.md

 ### Configuration

-Different parts of the tool use the below configuration options specified in config.yaml in the project root directory.
+Different parts of the tool use the configuration options below.
+By default, the values in wp/config_default.yaml will be used.
+They can be overridden as-needed in ~/.config/workload-processor/config.yaml.

 * `plat_info` - Platform info used for some analysis metrics.
 Either use the one provided in `assets/` for Pixel 6 or generate one by modifying the provided script.
 * `target_conf` - Path to the device target config.
 Used to build the Lisa module with lisa-load-kmod.